Massachusetts Probate Record Research

 Unfortunately, over the years too many original records have simply vanished.
 That's where probate "record books" come in useful, but more on that further ahead.
 Many other original county probate records are in storage and are basically inaccessible to the average researcher.

 Gaining access to records can be both tricky and time consuming.
 In fact, within each county, there can be varying degrees of time dated material available to researchers.
-In other words, some county probate courts have original records back to the date of county establishment;, i.e. 1637, others only have originals beginning with mid 20th century records, i.e. 1935.
+In other words, some county probate courts have original records back to the date of county establishment; i.e. 1637, others only have originals beginning with early 20th century records, i.e. 1920's.

-The staff at mass-doc.com has substantial experience in locating these original probate case files.
+The staff at mass-doc.com has substantial experience in locating original probate case files.

 Probate record retrieval is currently available for the following eastern Massachusetts counties: